Máedóc of Ferns: Miracles

 Many miracles are recorded of St. Maedoc during his sojourn in Wales.
 He was said to have broken a jug while fetching ale for his fellow monks; making the sign of the cross over the shards, however, it was repaired and he continued on his errand.
 A yoke given to him by David's steward purposefully too small to fit the necks of his oxen miraculously accommodated them and permitted him to bring the necessary materials for Llanddewi Velfrey.
 Following his return to Ireland, a local begged him for some meal as he was grinding flour and, after receiving some, disguised himself as a blind man to come back and beg for more.
-Annoyed, the saint cursed him that the generations of his descendants would never lack for a blind member.
+Annoyed, the saint cursed him that the generations of his descendants would never lack a blind member.
 Another time, wolves devoured a calf at one of his monasteries; its mother being inconsolable, Aedan blessed the head of his cook and told him to offer it to the heifer, which licked him and thenceforth "loved him like a calf".
 When asked by Saint Fintan Munnu to heal monks suffering under an epidemic, Aedan was said to have indulged him: first by curing the monks and then by permitting the sickness to resume when Saint Fintan changed his mind, considering the sickness to be good for their souls.
 His hagiographers credited Aidan's curses with Brandubh's defeat of the Uí Néill; they further state that, when Sarán slew his father-in-law, he attempted to accommodate the saint only for Aidan to curse him that his right hand would wither to the stump.
 When Sarán begged for a penance, Aidan directed him to pray for forgiveness at Brandubh's tomb in Ferns; when Sarán did so, a voice from the crypt forgave him.
 He lost his hand regardless.
 Miraculous blessings from Aidan were credited with King Brandubh's victory at Dún Bolg in 598; with the selection of his successor Dachua (Mochua Luachra); and with the success of the Irish architect Gobán Saor.
-His heirs to Rosinver Abbey in County Leitrim and Drumlane Abbey in County Cavan were the Connachta noblemen Fearghus Mac Ailill and Faircheallaigh Mac Ailill.

 Legacy

 He is the patron saint of Hy Kinsellagh or Wexford; Ferns; and Templeport in County Cavan.
 His feast is commemorated in Bawnboy with prayerful visits to his church and to the island where he was born.
-Mogue is no longer used as a Christian name but the name Aidan is popular for boys in the West Cavan area.
+The names Mogue and Aidan are popular for people in the West Cavan area.
+His heirs to Rosinver Abbey in County Leitrim and Drumlane Abbey in County Cavan were Fearghus mac Ailill and Faircheallaigh mac Ailill.